ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: Motivating Observations and Analysis

 \subsection{Observations}

-We are interested in 4 types of nodes: a) nodes with the largest 5\% NStds; b) nodes with the largest 20\% NStds; c) nodes with the smallest 5\% NStds; d) nodes with the smallest 20\% NStds.
-Figure \ref{fig:1} reports the mean classification accuracy of these 4 types of nodes.
+We are interested in four types of nodes: a) nodes with the largest 5\% NStds; b) nodes with the largest 20\% NStds; c) nodes with the smallest 5\% NStds; d) nodes with the smallest 20\% NStds.
+Figure \ref{fig:1} reports the mean classification accuracy of these four types of nodes.
 Surprisingly, all of the results show the same pattern that those nodes with larger NStds consistently have higher classification accuracy.
-Such observations imply that NStd is the right factor that essentially has a strong positive correlation with node classification accuracy.
+Such observations imply that NStd is a good indicator that has a strong positive correlation with node classification accuracy.

-Since a larger NStd is generally associated with higher accuracy, we speculate that the nodes with the largest NStd are the easiest to classify, \textit{i}.\textit{e}., have many high-quality edges.
-We plot the intra-class neighbor rate and node degree of the nodes with the largest 2\% and the smallest 2\% NStds.
-As shown in Figure \ref{fig:2}, top 2\% nodes consistently have a great number of high-quality neighbors, while the neighbors of the lowest 2\% are of poor quality from the perspectives of degree and intra-class rate.
-Nodes surrounded by more intra-class neighbors will receive more useful information and thus are easier to classify under the mechanism of GCN~\cite{DBLP:conf/aaai/ChenLLLZS20}.
-Therefore, we term larger-NStd nodes simple nodes, and term smaller-NStd nodes hard nodes.
-The phenomenon that the gap of NStd exists between simple and hard nodes is termed variance expressing (variance expresses the difficulty of node classification).
+Since a larger NStd is generally associated with higher accuracy, we also refer to larger NStd nodes as head nodes and refer to smaller NStd nodes as tail nodes.
+The phenomenon that the gap of NStd existing between head and tail nodes is termed as variance expressing (variance expresses the difficulty level of node classification).

-Figure \ref{fig:3} reports two cases of NStd distributions.
-They all exhibit the characteristics of long-tailed distribution similar to their node degree distributions.
-The similarity between NStd and data distribution implies that the NStd distribution may be the mapping of data distribution and thus we can implicitly uniformize the node degrees by reshaping the NStd distribution.
+Figure \ref{fig:3} shows the NStd distribution and the node degree distribution of the Cora dataset.
+They are similar in shape and both exhibit the characteristics of the long-tailed distribution.
+Other datasets show the same pattern and the corresponding figures are provided in Appendix.
+The similarity between these two distributions implies that reshaping the NStd distribution may achieve a similar effect of uniforming the node degree distribution.
+This leads to the core idea of this work: By reshaping the NStd distribution, we implicitly reshape the node degree distribution to some extent, which alleviates the issue caused by long-tailed distribution.